Did you know that there are at least 10 different types of load testing? Find out which works for you →

 1. Discover Your On-Premises Environment

-• Use tools like Azure Migrate or Microsoft Assessment and Planning Toolkit.
+• Use Azure Migrate or Microsoft Assessment and Planning Toolkit.

 • Document versions, sizes, and dependencies.